icyphox/nicy/readme.md

 If `path` starts with `/home/user`, it is replaced by a `~/`.

 **`getCwd(): string`**
-Returns the full path of the current working directory, or returns the string `[not found]` if current path doesn't exist. (eg: `rm -rf ../curpath`)
+Returns the full path of the current working directory, or returns the string `[not found]` if current path doesn’t exist. (eg: `rm -rf ../curpath`)

 **`virtualenv(): string`**
 Returns the current virtualenv name if in one.